 Is there an added cost?

-The Freshman Experience and the majority of the local NextTerm courses are covered by your family’s tuition commitment.
-Domestic and international NextTerm courses that require air travel, may carry a supplemental cost of $700 - $2,500.
+The 9th Grade Experience and all local NextTerm courses are covered by your family’s tuition commitment.
+Domestic and international NextTerm courses that require air travel, carry a supplemental cost of $500 - $3,000.
 Supplemental fees are generally equivalent to 50% of the cost of the trip.

 Students who currently receive financial aid are eligible for commensurate grants for NextTerm.